u17g/sleekid/README.md

 // Setup generator, before using sleekid. sleekid.Setup(sleekid.GeneratorInit{
-  // Set this token on your production environment.
+  // Change this token on your production environment.
   // and keep it secret.
   ChecksumToken:      729823908348,